daydy225/fullstack-hy2022/part2/phonebook/README.md

 ## step 3

-Add phone numbers to the phone book
+Add phone numbers to the phone book.

 ## step 4

-Implement a search field that can be used to filter the list of people by name
+Implement a search field that can be used to filter the list of people by name.

 ## step 5